SaurabhMulay999/salesforce-interview-questions/Readme.md

 const db={};

 //inside app.get we can give the order of execution of the middlewares. here usernamevalidation will run first then the callbackfunction.

-//app.get take range of callback functions, at ;ast the control reached to last callback.
+//app.get take range of callback functions, at last the control reached to last callback.

 //next() is just a iterator to call next callback function

 app.get('/', usernamevalidation, function(req, res){